 What’s shareholder deadlock?

 Starting a business can be an incredibly exciting time.
-And when you’ve co-founders embarking on the adventure it can be doubly so.
-However, just as with romantic liaisons, partners rarely consider the downsides when committing.
+And when you have co-founders embarking on the adventure it can be doubly so.
+Just as with romantic liaisons, partners rarely consider the downsides when committing.
 It can put a damper on things, and discussing divorce when you’ve only just got engaged can make for an awkward conversation.

 One such problem is shareholder deadlock.
 Shareholder decisions are made by voting, and a decision usually needs a majority vote to pass.
 Sometimes, you even need a 75% majority or even unanimity.
 When shareholders can’t reach a decision, then there’s an impasse or ‘deadlock’.